Monday, May 6, 2013

 Best Actor: Orson Welles, Citizen Kane (pictured top)

-Honorable Mentions: Humphrey Bogart, The Maltese Falcon, High Sierra * Edward G. Robinson, The Sea Wolf * Charles Coburn, The Devil and Miss Jones * Henry Fonda, The Lady Eve * John Wayne & Harry Carey, The Shepherd of the Hills * Cary Grant, Suspicion * Peter Lorre, The Face Behind the Mask
+Humphrey Bogart, The Maltese Falcon, High Sierra * Edward G. Robinson, The Sea Wolf * Charles Coburn, The Devil and Miss Jones * Henry Fonda, The Lady Eve * John Wayne & Harry Carey, The Shepherd of the Hills * Cary Grant, Suspicion * Peter Lorre, The Face Behind the Mask * Joel McCrea, Sullivan's Travels * Jean Gabin, Stormy Waters

-Supporting Actor: Sydney Greenstreet, The Maltese Falcon (pictured left)
+Supporting Actor: Sydney Greenstreet, The Maltese Falcon (pictured above)

 < Previous * Next >